RStainforth/oca-phd/README.md

 at the command line.
 The script will ask you for two pieces of information:

    1) The full system path to your RAT environment file.
-   2) The full system path to a directory you would like OCA utilities to temporarily store data
+   2) The full system path to a directory you would like OCA to temporarily store data.

 The configure script will create a new OCA environment file 'env_oca_snoplus.sh' in the top directory.
 When you source this new file, i.e.:

     source env_oca_snoplus.sh

 at the command line, it will also source your RAT environment file automatically from the location you specified as part of the configure script.
-Now move to the 'oca-plus/src' directory and type the following commands:
+Now move ('cd') to the 'oca-plus/src' directory and type the following commands:

     make clean
     make
     make install
-respectively to compile OCA and the library shared object file 'libOCA_SNO.so' and ‘libOCA_SNOPLUS.so’.
+respectively to compile OCA and the library shared object file 'libOCA_SNO.so' and 'libOCA_SNOPLUS.so'.
 OCA contains the original classes used for the SNO LOCAS code.
-This allows for backwards compatibility, and these classes are in the ‘libOCA_SNO.so’ shared object file.
-The OCA class files used for SNO+ are in the ‘libOCA_SNOPLUS.so’ shared object file.
+This allows for backwards compatibility, and these classes are in the 'libOCA_SNO.so' shared object file.
+The OCA class files used for SNO+ are in the 'libOCA_SNOPLUS.so' shared object file.

 Finally, replace the 'rootInit.C' file provided here with the one featured in your RAT installation top directory.
 This file merely ensures that RAT and OCA libraries are loaded into ROOT.

 Usage
 ==========
-OCA compiles three executables ‘rdt2soc', 'soc2oca', 'oca2fit’.
+OCA compiles three executables 'rdt2soc', 'soc2oca', 'oca2fit'.

 rdt2soc
 ==========